Miss Universe Philippines 2023

-Miss Universe Philippines 2023 was the fourth edition of the Miss Universe Philippines pageant, held at the SM Mall of Asia Arena in Bay City, Pasay, Metro Manila, Philippines, on May 13, 2023.
+Miss Universe Philippines 2023 was the fourth Miss Universe Philippines pageant, held at the SM Mall of Asia Arena in Bay City, Pasay, Metro Manila, Philippines, on May 13, 2023.

-Michelle Dee of Makati was crowned by Celeste Cortesi of Pasay as her successor at the end of the event.
+Michelle Dee of Makati won the competition, succeeding Celeste Cortesi of Pasay.
 Dee went on to represent the Philippines at Miss Universe 2023 in El Salvador, where she reached the top ten.

-Contestants from thirty-eight localities competed in this edition.
+Contestants from thirty-eight localities competed in this contest.
 The pageant was hosted by Xian Lim, Alden Richards, and Miss Universe 2019 Zozibini Tunzi, while TV and radio host Tim Yap and The Miss Globe 2021 Maureen Montagne were the backstage hosts.
 South Korean singer, Nam Woo-hyun, Filipino-American singer Jessica Sanchez, and the SV Squad performed as musical guests.

 Background

 Selection of participants

 On November 7, 2022, the organization launched its search for the next candidate to represent the Philippines at Miss Universe 2023.
-Online application was initially set until January 29, 2023.
+The online application period was initially set until January 29, 2023.
 However, it was moved twice—first to February 5, 2023, and later to February 14, 2023.
 On-site application was done from February 13–17, 2023.
 The final selection and the initial 40 contestants were subsequently named on February 18, 2023.

 In September 2022, the Miss Universe organization announced changes to its rules, allowing women to join the pageant regardless of marital status, beginning in 2023.
 The national pageant followed suit, opening its applications to Filipino citizens aged 18 to 27, regardless of the applicant's civil status and height.